Slack + Gemini CLI: My Mobile AI Command Center

 The Experience

 It’s incredibly satisfying to see Gemini picking up tasks and reporting progress while I’m out and about.
-The integration is more than just a bridge; it’s a context-aware system:

 - Thread-Based Memory: The bot maps the Slack